-- Work with the DEI Committee to review the evaluative feedback from the Decolonizing SEAS Initiative to assess potential changes and support needed to build a sustainable infrastructure. - 2.
-Provide support to Uproot and their curricular/co-curricular efforts to transform environmental education. - 3.
+Work with the DEI Committee to build a more sustainable infrastructure for our anti-colonial efforts, informed by the evaluative feedback from the Decolonizing SEAS Initiative and other key partners.

+- 2. Provide support to Uproot and their curricular and co-curricular efforts focused on transforming environmental education. - 3.
 Utilize responses from the newly implemented question on student course evaluations about fostering an equitable learning environment to adjust courses as needed, and to better support faculty development in this area. - 4.
 The DEI Team will work in collaboration with the SEAS Faculty Liaison for Inclusive Teaching and CRLT to create a mechanism(s) to share and discuss relevant content and best practices on inclusive teaching back to the faculty. - 5.
-Continue recording course lectures to help with learning retention and making course content accessible remotely.
+Continue recording course lectures to help with learning retention and making course content accessible remotely. - 6.
+Offer the new SEAS course, History of DEI at SEAS aimed at building concrete skills in DEI concepts and tools, cultural and historical research, inclusive design, and authentic evaluation of tools for organizational change.

-- Creation of a memo report outlining recommended next steps for the Decolonizing Initiative. - Increased number of faculty utilizing CRLT and/or internal and external facilitators for Midterm Student Feedback, Course Observations, and other consultative services. - An increase or consistently strong scores about faculty fostering an equitable learning environment, as indicated on course evaluations, with Winter 2023 as the baseline.
+- Increased number of faculty utilizing CRLT and/or internal and external facilitators for Midterm Student Feedback, Course Observations, and other consultative services. - An increase or consistently strong scores about faculty fostering an equitable learning environment, as indicated on course evaluations, with Winter 2023 as the baseline.